Structek Consulting

 The principal reviews every draft before export.

 Fermito generates a draft from the engineer's field notes.
-The principal reads every sentence, edits where needed, and explicitly signs off before the DOCX exports.
+The principal reads every sentence, edits where needed, and explicitly signs off before the Word document exports.
 The attestation step - the moment the engineer takes ownership - is built into the product, not bolted on after.

 Principal-in-loop · attestation modal · diff-tracked revisions